OmengU/quap/documentation/documentation.typ

 }
 ```
 ]
 This function has the type LoaderFunction, which is provided by ReactRouter.
-The getQuizzes() method and all other methods containing fetch requests are contained in their own file called `endpoints.ts`, where the JavaScript fetch #acr("API") is used to make a #acr("HTTP") Request to the Server.
+The getQuizzes() method and all other methods containing fetch requests are contained in a separate file called `endpoints.ts`, where the JavaScript fetch #acr("API") is used to make a #acr("HTTP") Request to the Server.
 The URL constant and all Models are imported from another file:
 #code-snippet(caption: "getQuizzes() Method")[
 ```ts
 type GetQuizzes = () => Promise<Quiz[]>